-- Time to finish the polishing depends on the floor area but to give you an idea; a standard 16 x 16 room would be finished in a weekend.
+- Time to finish the polishing depends on the floor area but to give you an idea; a standard 16 x 16 room would be completed in a weekend.

 - The durability of the finish depends on the usage of the wooden floor.
-A bedroom may stay good looking for approximately 10 years whereas a busy hallway may last only five years.
+A bedroom may stay good looking for approximately ten years, whereas a busy hallway may last only five years.
 To extend the life of the flooring, you need to clean it regularly as dirt and grime are one of the biggest reasons for varnish wear-off.

 - Check your attic – while modern houses will usually need boarding over before you can use them, period houses often have floorboards – and sometimes fireplaces!
 This can be a fantastic space to utilize – a good loft ladder (I recommend Fakro) can provide access if there is no room for stairs.